corona-warn-app/cwa-documentation/event_registration.md

 https://tac.gouv.fr?v=1#Y2xlYQ
 ```

-### QR Code Compatibility with Other Contract Tracing Apps in Germany DRAFT
+### QR Code Compatibility with Other Contract Tracing Apps in Germany

 Other contact tracing apps in Germany that leverage QR codes for Presence Tracing can integrate with CWA by creating QR codes according to the following pattern: